sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/04 - Grooves.md

 What if, once he finished editing his Bird Movie Award entry and submitted it, he celebrated by... taking a trip to Mafia Town to find her?
 Introduce himself, learn more about her...?

-It wasn't like he was going to win the Award this year - it was the Conductor that would win this year.
+It wasn't like he was going to win the Award this year - it was the Conductor that would win... *of course*.
 So why not 'treat himself' by going on an adventure of some kind?
 One that wasn't quite as dangerous as the one that had ended with him facing judgment.

+As long as he could avoid undue attention from the Mafia... yes, some sun and surf could do him some good.

+He turned to his smartphone and began to look up Metro fares.